 Learning Outcomes

-The curriculum consists of core courses, electives, and a capstone project in place of a thesis.
+The curriculum consists of core courses, electives, and a capstone project.
 In most courses, students are encouraged to introduce case studies and projects from their workplace.

-The M.A. with a major in strategic communication requires the following coursework.
+The MA in strategic communication requires the following coursework.

 Core Courses